robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 Being able to choose whether we want to perform many actions sequentially or in parallel, using the very same code, provides a pretty good basis for writing concurrent programs easily.
 But we can do better by introducing a little of non-determinism.

 “Isn't non-determinism bad in a concurrent program?” you ask.
-It's something you usually want to avoid, indeed, but can be fairly useful in certain contexts.
+Well, it is something you usually want to avoid, indeed, but can be fairly useful in certain contexts.

 Consider the following scenario: you want to load an image out of an external server, but if the server takes too long to respond you don't